healthyregions/.github/profile/README.md

 <details>
   <summary><strong>Download Census geography files</strong></summary>

-  Within the backend of our [OEPS project](https://github.com/healthyregions/oeps) we have an ETL pipeline that merges, tranforms, and exports data files from the [US Census Bureau](https://www2.census.gov/geo/tiger/) into a few different geospatial data formats.
+  Within the backend of our [OEPS project](https://github.com/healthyregions/oeps) we have an ETL pipeline that merges, tranforms, and exports data files directly from the [US Census Bureau](https://www2.census.gov/geo/tiger/)'s [FTP server](https://www2.census.gov/geo/tiger/) into a few different geospatial data formats.
 There are two categories of files:

   - **Cartographic Boundaries** have simplified geometries which makes them ideal for mapping applications [learn more](https://www.census.gov/programs-surveys/geography/technical-documentation/naming-convention/cartographic-boundary-file.html)
     - We typically use the 500k scale files, though they publish other scales as well